A. BASIS OF PREPARATION OF FINANCIAL STATEMENTS

 between the actual results and estimates are recognised in the period

 in which the results are known/materialised.
+The management believes

-commencement of commercial production, net charges on foreign exchange
+condition for its intended use, net charges on foreign exchange

 contracts and adjustments arising from exchange rate variations

-attributable to the fixed assets are capitalised.
+attributable to the assets.

-and other considerations.
+reference to the lease terms and other considerations.

 b) (i) Finance leases prior to 1st April, 2001: Rentals are expensed